Logo

 Wn - Expanded Result Codes – Allows inclusion of protocol messages with the Connect responses.

-n=1 Report DTE Receive Speed and protocol type
+n=1 Report Host Receive Speed and protocol type

-n=2 Report DCE Receive Speed and protocol *
+n=2 Report Modem Receive Speed and protocol *

-Xn - Result Code Set - Sets modem responses (see Table 3 on Page 13 for full response set)
+Xn - Result Code Set - Sets modem responses (see Table 3 for full response set)

 n=0 Allows OK, RING, ERROR, CONNECT and NO CARRIER responses